n8n-io/n8n-docs/docs/getting-started/installation/advanced/server-setup.md

 sudo docker-compose stop
 ```

+### 9. Done

+n8n will now be reachable via the above defined subdomain + domain combination.
+The above example would result in: https://n8n.example.com

+n8n will only be reachable via `https` and not via `http`.

-### 9. Hosting with Caddy Server
+## Hosting with Caddy Server

 [Caddy](https://caddyserver.com) is a powerful, enterprise-ready, open source web server with automatic HTTPS written in Go.

-In your Caddyfile configuration
+1. In your Caddyfile configuration, add:

 ```
 n8n.example.com {